Skip to content

-By Dr. Walter Zamarian Jr. · Updated: 02/17/2026
+By Dr. Walter Zamarian Jr. · Updated: 04/15/2026

-When is it indicated?
+When is it recommended?

 During the consultation, I evaluate various aspects of the face, including the patient's dentition and bite.
-If the occlusion is balanced — without retrognathism (jaw back) or prognathism (jaw forward) — and there is still a disproportionately small chin, mentoplasty is indicated.
+If the occlusion is balanced — without retrognathism (jaw back) or prognathism (jaw forward) — and there is still a disproportionately small chin, mentoplasty is recommended.
 This condition is called hypomentonism, and the treatment is done with a solid silicone prosthesis.
 To classify the bite, I use the Angle classification, which is internationally recognized.

 In cases where there is significant prognathism or retrognathism, I first request an orthognathic evaluation with a specialized dentist.
-Depending on the analysis, the professional may indicate corrective jaw surgery, conservative orthodontic treatment with braces, or simply clear the patient for mentoplasty.
+Depending on the analysis, the professional may recommend corrective jaw surgery, conservative orthodontic treatment with braces, or simply clear the patient for mentoplasty.
 Each case requires an individualized and complete evaluation.

 Subscribe to my YouTube channel: